EDIpack/EDIpack2.0/doc/installation.rst

 We assume that SciFortran_ and MPI_ have been correctly installed and are available in the system.
 See related documentation.
-Note that the installation of |edipack2| closely follows the SciFortran_ template.
+Note that the installation of |edipack| closely follows the SciFortran_ template.

 .. _SciFortran: https://github.com/SciFortran/SciFortran
 .. _MPI: https://github.com/open-mpi/ompi